schochastics/netrankr/cran-comments.md

   sub-directories of 1Mb or more:
     libs   5.9Mb
 ```

-I think the size of the libs subdirectory is due to the use of Rcpp, since many functions
-of the netrankr package have been written in C++ using Rcpp and Armadillo.
-The
-implementations are needed due to the speed up of C++ code vs plain R, especially
-for the function `exact_rank_prob()`.
-If you think that the size can be reduced in any way, I am more than
-happy to resubmit (after all, I am very new to C++).

 This note does not appear when using the win-builder or on mac.